Device-independent uncloneable encryption: Single-decryptor encryption of bits and trits

-We now describe how our protocol can be modified to achieve $0$-uncloneability for the cases where the message space is a single bit or trit (i.e.~$\clM=\bbF_2$ or $\bbF_3$; later in this section we describe some obstacles faced in generalizing this result to larger $\bbF_p$).
 Qualitatively, the idea is to implement a form of randomness extraction or privacy amplification~\cite{TSS+11,DPV+12}.
-In our setting, from Lemma~\ref{lem:rawkeyguess} we have a bound on the probability of Bob and Charlie being able to simultaneously guess the ``raw key'' strings $\eAB,\eAC$, and we hence aim to process $\eAB,\eAC$ into shorter strings such that their probability of being able to simultaneously guess the shorter strings is only negligibly larger than the trivial guessing probability, from which we could achieve $0$-uncloneability.
+In our setting, from Lemma~\ref{lem:rawkeyguess} we have a bound on the probability of Bob and Charlie being able to simultaneously guess the ``raw key'' strings $\eAB,\eAC$.
+Our goal here to process $\eAB,\eAC$ into shorter strings such that their probability of being able to simultaneously guess the shorter strings is only negligibly larger than the trivial guessing probability, from which we could achieve $(0,\negl(\lambda))$-anti-piracy security.